sftpplus/sftpplus-docs/docs/administration/index.rst

         Discover the available permission targets defined through roles and how to associate them with administration accounts.

+    .. grid-item-card:: :octicon:`book` Administrators
+        :link-type: doc
+        :link: ./administrators

+        Administrators are users that can manage the SFTPPlus server and its configuration using the Web Manager console.
+        This section covers how to create and manage administrators.

+    .. grid-item-card:: :octicon:`book` Roles
+        :link-type: doc
+        :link: ./roles

+        Roles are used to define permissions for administrators.
+        Learn how to create a new role and the available configuration options.

     .. grid-item-card:: :octicon:`terminal` Log management
         :link-type: doc